Donation Sites Near You

 - Large appliances, such as dishwashers, washer, dryers, refrigerators and hot water tanks (Seattle City Light customers can have their refrigerator or freezer picked up for free - see their website for more information.)

 - Mattresses and box springs

 As part of the E-Cycle Washington program, Goodwill collects televisions, computer monitors, desktop computers and laptops free of charge.
-These items donated in good working condition will be sold in our stores, and items that can't be sold will be recycled in accordance with E-Cycle Washington's guidelines, which ensure that toxic materials stay out of our landfills.
+Items donated in good working condition will be thoroughly evaluated, and any existing data will be erased using certified technology tools.
+Items that can't be sold will be recycled in accordance with E-Cycle Washington's guidelines, which ensure that toxic materials stay out of our landfills.

 Seattle Goodwill is a proud partner of Threadcycle, a program created by King County and Seattle Public Utilities that’s dedicated to keeping worn-out clothes and linens out of local landfills.
 Most of these clothes, shoes, and linens that are thrown into the garbage can be reused or recycled.